The Daily Dose/Friday, January 31, 2025

 Extra, extra, read all about it.

-In 1977 – Manfred Mann’s Earth Band is at 31 on the Billboard Hot 100 for the only week with Blinded by the Light.
-It was the first of three Top 40 hits for the Earth Band and remains their only Top 10 hit.
-The song also went to #1 in Canada, peaked at #6 in Great Britain, and was Billboard’s 36th-biggest song of the year.
-The song was from the album The Roaring Silence and was written by Bruce Springsteen.
+In 2011 – Britney Spears is at #1 on the Billboard Hot 100 for the only week with Hold It Against Me.
+It was the 20th of 24 Top 40 hits for Spears, her tenth of twelve Top 10 hits, and was her fourth and most recent #1 song.
+The song also went to #1 in five other countries, including Denmark and Finland, peaked at #6 in Great Britain, and was Billboard’s 60th-biggest song of the year.

 Some Philosophy Crap